hithamalbasheir/developer-roadmap/src/data/roadmaps/flutter/content/100-dart-basics/102-built-in-types.md

 - bool: used to store true or false values
 - List: used to store ordered collections of objects
 - Map: used to store unordered collections of key-value pairs
+- Records: used to store a collection of objects and can be unpacked into variables

 Additionally, there are other complex data types like dynamic, var, and Object in Dart programming language which is used in Flutter.